BerWang/web/01 Professional Development.md

 6. Repeat for other people in the group.
 7. Can you find any of your lecturers?
 Invite some of them to your network.
 8. Install LinkedIn on your smartphone...

-## SWOT Analysis
-Your next task is to carry out a SWOT analysis on your team and their proposed project.

 ## Team Building
 By this stage you will have had an opportunity to observe your group dynamics.